4meta5/yubikey-setup/README.md

 1. Install [GnuPG](https://www.gnupg.org/) version 2.022 or later; there are a few other privacy tool installations of gpg documented [here](https://help.github.com/en/articles/generating-a-new-gpg-key), but use with Yubikey requires GnuPG specifically.

 2. Check that the version of the Yubikey's OpenGPG module is 1.05 or later.
-To check this, run the following command in the Termina after inserting your Yubikey:
+To check this, run the following command in the Terminal after inserting your Yubikey:
 ```bash
 $ gpg-connect-agent --hex "scd apdu 00 f1 00 00" /bye
 D[0000]  01 00 05 90 00